vxcamiloxv/pass-utils/README.md

-# password-store utils
+# password-store utilities

 [Password-store][pass] utilities to extend their functionality, this contain a [rofi][rofi] UI and a wrapper to disable clipboard manager and avoid store our secrets in plain text!

 ## Requirements
 - password-store